 \section{Abstract}

-Graph matching (GM) has been a building block in many areas including computer vision and pattern recognition.
-Despite the recent impressive progress, existing deep GM methods often have difficulty in handling outliers in both graphs, which are ubiquitous in practice.
-We propose a deep reinforcement learning (RL) based approach \RGM for weighted graph matching, whose sequential node matching scheme naturally fits with the strategy for selective inlier matching against outliers, and supports seed graph matching.
-A revocable action scheme is devised to improve the agent's flexibility against the complex constrained matching task.
-Moreover, we propose a quadratic approximation technique to regularize the affinity matrix, in the presence of outliers.
-As such, the RL agent can finish inlier matching timely when the objective score stop growing, for which otherwise an additional hyperparameter i.e. the number of common inliers is needed to avoid matching outliers.
-In this paper, we are focused on learning the back-end solver for the most general form of GM: the Lawler's QAP, whose input is the affinity matrix.
-Our approach can also boost other solvers using the affinity input.
-Experimental results on both synthetic and real-world datasets showcase its superior performance regarding both matching accuracy and robustness.
+Graph matching (GM) has been a building block in various areas including computer vision and pattern recognition.
+Despite recent impressive progress, existing deep GM methods often have obvious difficulty in handling outliers, which are ubiquitous in practice.
+We propose a deep reinforcement learning based approach RGM, whose sequential node matching scheme naturally fits the strategy for selective inlier matching against outliers.
+A revocable action framework is devised to improve the agent's flexibility against the complex constrained GM.
+Moreover, we propose a quadratic approximation technique to regularize the affinity score, in the presence of outliers.
+As such, the agent can finish inlier matching timely when the affinity score stops growing, for which otherwise an additional parameter i.e. the number of inliers is needed to avoid matching outliers.
+In this paper, we focus on learning the back-end solver under the most general form of GM: the Lawler's QAP, whose input is the affinity matrix.
+Especially, our approach can also boost existing GM methods that use such input.
+Experiments on multiple real-world datasets demonstrate its performance regarding both accuracy and robustness.